mrjoelkemp/phpepl/README.md

 This has, of course, crippled the tool a bit – as you can't run code that has blacklisted methods.
 **For an unsandboxed experience, I recommend serving this app locally.**

+*Big thanks to [Elijah Horton](https://twitter.com/ElijahHorton), creator of PHP-Sandbox, for his great sandbox and assistance in maintaining PHPepl.*

 ### Running it locally